 Another article of mine just published in English Teaching Professional magazine, available here for free and with added links to example worksheets.
-At least two more EtP articles coming, so please subscribe to TEFLtastic if you don’t want to miss them.
-The other 30 TEFLtastic classics are here.
-And if you’d like to help me spend more time helping you with articles and worksheets like these, please see here.
+If you’d like to help me spend more time helping you with articles and worksheets like these, please see here.

 Fitting in Jigsaw Games

 Apart from young learners actually doing a jigsaw puzzle, the word “jigsaw” in ELT almost always collocates with “text”.
 A “jigsaw text” is a text such as a letter or telephone conversation that is cut up into sections for the students to put back together in the right order.
 There is nothing wrong with good classic jigsaw text activities, so this article begins with many variations on and uses for them.
 However, there are also a few other useful and fun activities that we could call “jigsaw activities”, some of which have more in common with a traditional jigsaw puzzle.

 Jigsaw text activities